nitincoded/lit-review/servant-leadership.md

 Liu, Bangcheng; Hu, Wei; Cheng, Yen-Chuan.
 (2015).
 From the west to the east: Validating servant leadership in the Chinese public sector.
 Public Personnel Management.
 44(1).
 25-45.
 The objective of the study is to determine the relationship between public service motivation and servant leadership in China.

+Sarayrah, Yasin Khalaf.
+(2004).
+Servant leadership in the Bedouin-Arab culture.
+5(3).
+58-79.
+The servant leadership behavior of two leaders from the Bedouin community in the Middle East was cited.

 Song, Chanhoo; Park, Kwangseo Ryan; Kang, Seung-Wan.
 (2015).
 Servant leadership and team performance: The mediating role of knowledge-sharing climate.
 Social Behavior & Personality: An International Journal.
 43(10).
 1749-1760.

 Meixner, Cara.
 (2010).
 Reconciling self, servant leadership, and learning: The Journey to the East as locus for reflection and transformation.
 Journal of Leadership Studies.
 3(4).
 81-85.